CUH Logo

 Can I bring someone with me?

 Any friends or relatives bringing you to your appointment will not be allowed to stay in the unit due to limited waiting room space.
 Only an essential carer or interpreter is permitted.
-Please note that during your scan, they may be asked to wait outside the scan room due to the limited space.
+Please note that during your scan, they will be asked to wait outside the scan room due to the limited space.

 Please do not bring children or pregnant friends or relatives with you.

-What happens after my scan?
+What happens after my procedure/examination?

 You are free to go home.
 You may eat and drink as normal.
 Continue to drink plenty of fluids for the remainder of the day and empty your bladder frequently.